 Little Mac’s first big challenge comes in the 1st meeting with Piston Honda.
 His punches hit hard especially if he catches you with one of his uppercuts.
 He has a specialty jab combination called the Honda Rush and if he catches you with those it can be game over.

 The Spanish lady’s man Don Flamenco is first up for Little Mac on the Major circuit.
 He’s a quirky character that taunts you until you throw the first punch.
 He will then unleash a monster uppercut that can be easily dodged with experience.
 He’s the quickest guy you can KO if you can master the timing.

 Specialty Move: Hippo Rush

 One of my personal favorite characters in the game and the funniest hands down.
-He’s got a big mouth, big gut, and big shorts.
-The latter being the key to victory.
+He’s got a big mouth, a big gut, and big shorts.
+The latter is the key to victory.
 His oversized shorts will hit the ground with the right punch and when he goes to pick them up Little Mac can finish him off.
 X marks the spot with King Hippo, true diehards will get the reference.